rossdrew/emuRox/src/test/README.md

 TODO

+### Mutation Testing

+_I want to verify that if something goes wrong in my code, that my tests will discover this error_

+In essence, Mutation Testing is automated unit testing for your unit tests.
+If I write bad code, I expect my unit tests to catch it but what if I write bad unit tests?

+Mutation testing will take your passing test and "mutate" the code being tested.
+For example, replacing `>=` with `<=` and running the test again.
+If the test catches this issue (fails) then the mutation is "killed" and your test passes a test.
+If the test doesn't fail with the mutation, the mutation "survives" and it's an indication of you not testing the piece of mutated code comprehensively enough.

 ### Integration Testing

 This is making sure one or more units work together when tested.
 They are longer running and ideally there are less of